 Historic Areas and Notable Buildings

 Hexham is dominated by Hexham Abbey.
 Originally the church of Hexham Priory, founded by Bishop Wilfrid in 674 A.D.
 The current church largely dates from c.1170–1250, in the Early English Gothic style of architecture.
 The choir, north and south transepts and the cloisters, where canons studied and meditated, date from this period.
 The east end was rebuilt in 1860 and the nave in 1904.
+The watercolour is from the 19th C showing the poor state of the Abbey and some of the rebuilding work taking place.

 At the east end of the market place stands the Moot Hall, a C15 gatehouse that was part of the defences of the town.
 The Moot Hall is a Grade I listed building, and was used as a courthouse until 1838.
 The Moot Hall now houses offices of the Museums Department, though not open to the public any relevant enquiries can be made on the first floor.
 The ground floor is an art gallery open to hire.